-Smartwatches are great companions to smartphones, allowing us to multitask, avoid distractions to even increase our productivity but one drawback is having to be within close range of your smartphone.
+Smartwatches are great companions to smartphones, allowing us to multitask avoid distractions to increase our productivity, but one drawback is being within close range of your smartphone.

-A standalone smartwatch has its own SIM (or eSIM) card that allows you to make and receive calls without your smartphone.
-Because standalone smartwatches don’t need to be tethered to a phone to work you can even leave your phone behind and still get notifications and texts.
+A standalone smartwatch has its SIM (or eSIM) card that allows you to make and receive calls without your smartphone.
+Because standalone smartwatches don’t need to be tethered to a phone to work, you can even leave your phone behind and still get notifications and texts.

-Most flagship and even mid-tier smartwatches can now be used as a standalone device.
-The problem is with so many options it can be tough to make a decision, to help you narrow things down, we’ve created this list to help you find the best match for your lifestyle and budget.
+Most flagship and even mid-tier smartwatches can now be used as standalone devices.
+With so many options, it can be tough to decide.
+To help you narrow things down, we’ve created this list to help you find the best match for your lifestyle and budget.

 Best Standalone Smartwatches